himanshugiripunje/Important-Projects/Linux-notes/readme.md

                 - lsof -i  | grep LISTEN      < it only gives you the what are the ports are open to access, "systemd-127.0.0.1",
                 - ss -tulpn | grep LISTEN
                 - netstat -tulpn | grep ':80'
+                 - nc -zv ip port
+** Network troubleshooting commands **

+netstat -plunt | grep "listen"

+/////How can I verify which ports are listening on Linux server?/ How to check if port is in use in

+ $ nc -zv localhost 2379

+ $ netstat -plunt | grep "2379"

+////find the empty directory inside linux?
+$ find /path/to/directory -type d -empty

+search pattern in linux.
+$ grep  -i "error" /var/log/messages

+FIND disk type of linux

+/usr/sbin/lspci | grep SATA

+available disk in linux
+$ lscsi

 # find the empty directories in linux?
         find /path/to/directory -type d -empty